 Main agronomic characteristics of lsl2

 To elucidate the genes that regulate flower development in rice, we screened for a floret mutant phenotype among an EMS-mutagenized population and identified a long sterile lemma 2 (lsl2) mutant in the ZH11 background.
-Phenotypic comparisons between the lsl2 mutant and wild-type ZH11 plants are presented in Table 1.
-The results showed no significant differences in the major agronomic traits, including the plant height, panicle length, number of effective panicles, spikelets per panicle, seed-setting rate, 1,000-grain weight, grain length and grain width.
+Phenotypic comparisons between the lsl2 mutant and wild-type ZH11 are presented in Table 1.
+The results showed no significant differences in major agronomic traits, including plant height, panicle length, number of effective panicles, spikelets per panicle, seed-setting rate, 1,000-grain weight, grain length and grain width.

 Genetic analysis of the lsl2mutant